oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 44.52s user 0.67s system 99% cpu 45.218
 ```

-# Count alignments in genes
+# Add gene tag to SAM file
-This step annotates each alignment with the gene most likely to be the source of the sequence. **Note, the output is another BAM file.**
+This step annotates each alignment with the gene most likely to be the transcribed source of the sequence. **Note, the output is another BAM file.**

 ```bash
 $ time ./subread-1.6.4-source/bin/featureCounts -R BAM \